Alberto Spaini: Student in Italy

 In 1910 he moved to Italy, enrolling at the prestigious Institute for Higher Studies at Florence to study Literature.
 He quickly became a member of a circle of friends that included Giani and (a couple of years later) Carlo Stuparich, Scipio Slataper, Italo Tavolato and Guido Devescovi.
 All these young students of Italian Literature were originally from Trieste which, before 1920, was in a semi-detached part of Austria rather than in Italy.
 The students from Trieste became part of the group of young intellectuals around Giuseppe Prezzolini who had recently founded La Voce, a literary magazine published in Florence, which was already becoming very influential among the intellectual classes.
 Alongside his degree studies, the "real schooling" Spaini received in Florence came from the opportunity Prezzolini gave him to write for La Voce.
-Although conventionally classified as a literary magazine, Voce never held back from sharing insights from its contributors into the social and political challenges of the day.
+Although conventionally classified as a literary magazine, La Voce never held back from sharing insights from its contributors into the social and political challenges of the day.
 Despite his extreme youth under the circumstances, Spaini's own first contribution appeared in La Voce in the issue for 6 October 1910.
 It concerned issues that had arisen at the "Banca Popolare Triestina".
 Over the next few years he became a regular contributor, using the pseudonym "Aspa".
 Editor-in-chief Prezzolini was a native of Tuscany: his parents came from Siena.
 At the editorial offices of La Voce Spaini also came to know Rosina Pisaneschi, the daughter of a psychiatrist from Siena and, like Spaini, a student of literature.
 A few years later, in 1915, Alberto Spaini and Rosina Pisaneschi married.

 After approximately a year he transferred to Rome where he attended the university courses in German literature conducted by Giuseppe Antonio Borgese.
 Student contemporaries who became friends included Bonaventura Tecchi.
 He also undertook a lengthy study trip to Avignon where he met the widely respected poet Frédéric Mistral.
 Together they made plans for Spaini to produce Italian language translations of some of Mistral's works.
 It was also during this period that he embarked on what would become a sixty-year correspondence with Prezzolini, whose career as a hands-on magazine proprietor was continuing to progress back in Florence.